explore

 But you are also guaranteed the lookout all to yourself – and that is a very rare privilege indeed.

-Spending The Night: Evergreen Mountain Lookout is open for overnight stays from July through September, depending on weather conditions.
+Spending The Night: Evergreen Mountain Lookout is open for overnight use from July through September, depending on weather conditions.
 You can make a reservation for the lookout on the recreation.gov website for $85 per night.
 Entry to the lookout is by key, which must be picked up at the Skykomish Ranger Station before your hike.

 The lookout cabin sleeps four and is furnished with one twin-sized bed and mattress, three extra mattresses, a table and chairs, a propane stove, two battery-powered lanterns, a cooking pot, dishes, and a coffee pot.
 There is no water or heat at the site.
 All trash and food must be packed out, and guests are expected to clean the cabin before leaving.